F-Code-AI-Crew/Training/drafts/day_07.md

 ```

 ### 4. **Polymorphism**
-Polymorphism allows different classes to use the same method name but implement it differently.
+Polymorphism allows different classes to use the same method name but implement it differently, often in subclass inherited from one or multiple superclass.
+This could be achieved by overriding and overloading.

 #### Example of Polymorphism
 ```python